 There are loads of good reasons to switch to cold brew but before we dive right into these let’s first look at what is cold brew coffee so we can really understand this brew method.

 What Is Cold Brew Coffee?

 The very essence of cold brewed coffee comes down to the brew method used.
 Instead of using hot water, cold brew is freshly ground coffee beans brewed in cold water for a long period of time.
 This method gives a slow extraction of the coffee flavors and results in a sweet coffee taste.

 Cold Brew vs Iced Coffee what’s the difference?

 This dilemma comes up a lot where cold brew and iced coffee are both sold on the menu at a coffee shop.
 Although they sound like the same drink they are made in a very different manner.
 Where cold or room temperature water is used to make cold brew, iced coffee is actually brewed hot before it’s cooled and enjoyed over ice.

 You may be wondering at this stage, why choose cold brew over any other brewing method?

-There are some clear advantages to choosing a cold brew over a hot coffee.
+There are some clear advantages to choosing a cold brew brewing process over a hot coffee.
 The first is the taste.
 Cold-brew has a delicate and sweet flavor profile as the subtle coffee tastes are preserved with this brew method.
 The next point is that cold brewing makes coffee that is low in acidity, so ideal for sensitive stomachs.